NodeDiver/webln-guide/building-lightning-apps/best-practices.md

 Description: >-
   What follows are suggestions on how best to integrate WebLN into your Bitcoin Lightning app.
-These aren't strict & hard rules, just ideas on how to prevent your user from being frustrated or overwhelm
+These aren't strict & hard rules, just ideas on how to prevent your user from being frustrated or overwhelmed
 ---

 # 🔆 Best Practices